Kantgrad

 Languages: Russian and German, translated into English and Polish

-Fifty years later, the voices of those soviet settlers and the few remaining Germans in Kaliningrad were recorded by scientists, students, volunteers.
-Kantgrad give voice to these people by telling their stories to nowadays audience.
+Fifty years later, the voices of Soviet settlers and the few remaining Germans in Kaliningrad were recorded by researchers, students, and volunteers.
+Kantgrad gives voice to these people by sharing their stories with today’s audiences.

 Photo: Alexey Domrachev, Elena Sycheva, Maxim Lee